-It is important to note how Stirner, when he states that "we have have a single relationship with one another, that of usability, utility, use," he emphasizes again and again the mutuality inherent in such relationships (as opposed to the hierarchical relationship that, posing absolute values, negates it).
+It is important to note how Stirner, when he states that "we have a single relationship with one another, that of usability, utility, use," he emphasizes again and again the mutuality inherent in such relationships (as opposed to the hierarchical relationship that, posing absolute values, negates it).

-If I consider the other as "an object for which I may feel something or also nothing, a usable or non-usable subject," with which to get on and reach an agreement "so as to increase my power through this alliance and be able to succeed, by uniting our forces, where one alone would fail," I realize that it is not only a matter of a mutual utilization, but also of a utilizable mutuality.12
+If I consider the other as "an object for which I may feel something or also nothing, a usable or non-usable subject," with which to get on and reach an agreement "so as to increase my power through this alliance and be able to succeed, by uniting our forces, where one alone would fail," I realize that it is not only a matter of a mutual utilization, but also of a utilizable mutuality. $^{12}$

 The deliberate stress that Stirner places on the usability of the relationships that the Unique maintains with the other only aims to emphasize how in the relationship between individual owners there is a mutual interest in the person and not, as morality and religion claim, a mutual renunciation.
 Real love, as opposed to idealized love, is a self-interested emotion and not an act of self-denial.
-In fact, "we want to love because we feel love, because love is pleasant to our heart and our senses, and in love for the other person we feel a higher enjoyment of ourselves."
-It is the same love for the other that leads me to "joyfully sacrifice for him innumerable pleasures of mine," to "give up innumerable things to see his smile blossom again," and to "put at risk for him the thing that, if he were not there, would be the dearest thing in the world to me: my life or my well-being or my freedom.
-Or rather my pleasure and incomplete) if one must summon (or needs to be) an authority.40 Only in the negation of authority can the individual reject the alienated life of the docile, usable citizen, the ruler's subject who leads an existence that moves to the rhythms of service.
+In fact, "we want to love because we feel love, because love is pleasant to our heart and our senses, consists of the pleasure of prevailing over others, i.e., the effort of escaping a condition that one perceives as equality.
+If, instead, one is aware of one's own exclusivity, of one's being irreducibly different from every one else, one can only reject the craving for "superiority" as a homogenizing principle.
+The power of which Stirner speaks is the capacity to place oneself before others as an individual, without having recourse to the "convenient bulwark of authority."
+In fact, one is quite weak (and incomplete) if one must summon (or needs to be) an authority.
+Only in the negation of authority can the individual reject the alienated life of the docile, usable citizen, the ruler's subject who leads an existence that moves to the rhythms of service.

 There's no need to emphasize how many similarities there are between Stirner's union and anti-authoritarian associational conceptions.
-It's no accident that the anarchist thinkers 41 who have most consistently harked back to Stirner are the ones who have perhaps contributed the most to the description of acratic contractualism.
+It's no accident that the anarchist thinkers who have most consistently harked back to Stirner are the ones who have perhaps contributed the most to the description of acratic contractualism.
 The notion - for example - of "the method of equal liberty" recalls much that is close to Stirner's thesis of the equal inequality in the relations between Uniques.

 Drawing on a theme already developed by E. de La Boetie, that of voluntary servitude, Stirner affirms that "When subservience ceases to be, it will be all over rulership as well!" and after proposing insurrection as the sole solution to the "social question," he adds in reproach: "If the rich exist, it is the fault of the poor."
 A few years later, the anarchist Bellagarigue wrote: "Have you believed that up to today there have been tyrants?
-Well, you are still wrong, because there are only slaves: where no one obeys, no one commands."